 Rnd5: (inc, sc in next 3 sts) 6 times

 Rnd6: (inc, sc in next 4 sts) 6 times

 Medium: 15” (38 cm)

 Save this Free crochet pumpkin pattern to your Ravelry queue

-Helpful hint before you start: For this pattern, you will be using the spiral technique, which means you won’t join the rounds with a slip stitch, you will crochet in continues rounds.
+Helpful hint before you start: For this free crochet pumpkin pattern, you will be using the spiral technique, which means you won’t join the rounds with a slip stitch.
+This is technique we use for Amigurumi.
+You will crochet in continues rounds.
 Now, this is very important, use a stitch marker to mark the beginning or the end of every round.